 Follow us: @aikenstandard on Twitter | aikenstandard on Facebook

 See what our members have to say about being part of the band in our video!

 Founded in August 2010, the CSRA New Horizons Band is a beginning band for adults of all ages, particularly those 50 and over.
 No musical experience is required to join the band, and new members are always welcome.New Horizons Music is an international program with over 180 groups worldwide.
 The CSRA New Horizons Band is directed by Lauren Meccia, USCA Director of Bands.

-The CSRA New Horizons band meets each Tuesday at the Etherredge Center at USCA in room 125.
+The CSRA New Horizons band meets each Tuesday at the Etherredge Center at USCA in room 124 and 125.

 Download information packet (.pdf)